Timeline: Libya's uprising against Muammar Gaddafi

 June 27 - The ICC issues arrest warrants for Gaddafi, his son Saif al-Islam and intelligence chief Abdullah al-Senussi, charged with crimes against humanity.

+July 14 - Gaddafi, in his latest speech on Libyan television, says he is staying put.
+"I will fight until the end," he said.
+"The end of NATO will be in Libya."

-July 15 - Libya's rebel Transitional National Council (NTC) wins recognition as the legitimate government of Libya from the U.S. at a meeting in Turkey of the contact group on Libya.
+July 15 - Rebel leaders win recognition as the legitimate government of Libya from the U.S. at a meeting in Turkey of the international contact group on Libya.
+Western nations also say they will increase military pressure on Gaddafi's forces.

 July 16 - A rare meeting between U.S. diplomats and Gaddafi envoys is held "to deliver a clear and firm message that the only way to move forward, is for Gaddafi to step down."